 - Tour to Rincon de la Vieja Volcano You can easily drive here for a fun day / overnight trip.
 Try out one of the ‘lodges’ for many bundled activities.

-- Live music Don’t miss Joe Hrbek saxophone (from Brooklyn), Jesse Bishop, Jax.
+- Live music Don’t miss Joe Hrbek saxophone (from Brooklyn), and the talented Jesse Bishop.
 These musicians play around town with various names/groups.
 There’s an open mike night at Pasa Tiempo .

 - Food Trucks selling fresh pineapple, etc. and “lunch lady” parked on the main street daily.
 Also, farmer’s market in Villa Real every Monday and Friday.